The town of White Hall is located in Washington Township and Jefferson County Arkansas.

-The state’s frontier and Civil War eras are particularly rich in history, and the Historic Arkansas Museum is full of galleries, displays, and interactive exhibits which are engaging for adults and children alike.
+The state’s frontier and Civil War eras are particularly rich in history, and the Historic Arkansas Museum in Little Rock is full of galleries, displays, and interactive exhibits which are engaging for adults and children alike.

 It’s possible to show yourself around, or if you’d rather take a guided tour with a docent, they’re available as well and will likely give you more bang for your buck as you’ll learn a few things you otherwise wouldn’t.